scarf-sh/docs/docs/packages.md

 3.)
 Click **Submit**.

+4.)
+Configuring Telemetry
+Once an Event Collection package has been created, you are ready to collect [Custom telemetry](https://docs.scarf.sh/custom-telemetry/)

 ### Configuring Event Collection
 Once an Event Collection package has been created, you are ready to collect [Custom telemetry](https://docs.scarf.sh/custom-telemetry/)

 ## Python Packages
 Scarf Gateway configuration for a Python package entry has three main considerations:

 - pip Command: This is the current pip command used to install your package.
 For packages on PyPI.org, this will be of the form pip install my-pkg and will include the `--extra-index-url https://my-python-project-domain.com` if your package is hosted elsewhere.
 This defines the location where the users will be redirected to when installing your package.